Dr. John Stier, Environmental Turfgrass Extension Specialist, Professor and Chair of the Dept. Horticulture-University of Wisconsin, Madison.

 The U.S. Environmental Protection Agency (EPA), along with many state and university programs, have or are developing procedures to inform parents and assist schools with incorporating IPM principles and practices into their school management systems.
 Additional information, with links to various state programs and non-governmental organizations such as the National IPM Institute, is available here.

-Read more about IPM, especially in schools, on the Work & Play page.
+Read more about IPM, especially in schools, on the Kids and Play page.